Canon G1 X vs Panasonic ZS70

 It is notable that the G1X has a hotshoe, while the ZS70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G1X and the ZS70 have been discontinued, but can regularly be found used on eBay.
+Both the G1X and the ZS70 have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the ZS70 was followed by the Panasonic ZS80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the G1X and ZS70 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Panasonic ZS70 Manual.

 So what is the bottom line?
 Is the Canon G1 X better than the Panasonic ZS70 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.